Aspects of Hilbert space fragmentation in the quantum East model: fragmentation, subspace-restricted quantum scars, and effects of density-density interactions: Recursive quantum Hilbert space fragmentation and many-body scars

 To begin our analysis of scars, we observe that there are twelve exact zero-entanglement states in the middle of the spectrum for a bipartite entanglement cut within the largest fragment for $L=18$ and $N_{f}=L/2+3$ (this fragment has dimension $9996$); this is shown in Fig. \ref{fig6}.
 This number is surprisingly small compared to the Hilbert space dimension of this fragment.
 Next, we plot the wave functions of these states to investigate the number of Fock basis states with which these states have significant overlaps.
 In Fig. \ref{fig8} (a), we demonstrate the wave function of a scar eigenstate.
 We find, surprisingly, that it has a non-zero overlap with only 21 basis states in the Fock space, showing that it has the following separable form, $\ket{\phi_{L}}\otimes\ket{00}\otimes\ket{\phi_{R}}$, where $\ket{\phi_{L}}$ is either $\ket{11100110}$ (for the first 7 basis states), $\ket{11010101}$ (for the second 7 basis states) or $\ket{10111001}$ (the third 7 basis states).
 Furthermore, $\ket{\phi_{R}}$ are all the possible basis states for a subsystem with 8 sites and 7 particles having the constraint that the leftmost particle is strictly frozen in all the basis states.
 In fact, it can further be shown that the left-restricted part of these scar eigenstates is $\ket{\phi_{L}'}=\frac{1}{\sqrt{3}}\left(\ket{11100110}-\ket{11010101}+\ket{10111001}\right)$; this is an eigenstate with zero eigenvalue of the left-restricted Hamiltonian with $L=8$ and $N_{f}=5$.
 Further, we note that this left-restricted eigenstate is a zero-energy eigenstate of a classical fragment labeled by the root state $10101111$.
 This left-restricted part cannot interact with the right part, $\ket{\phi_{R}}$ due to the intermediate blockaded region given by $\ket{00}$.
 Consequently, the dynamics of such a scar subspace essentially comes from the $\ket{\phi_{R}}$ part, which can be described by an effective Hamiltonian within the basis of seven product states, i.e., $\ket{11111110}$, $\ket{11111101}$, $\ket{11111011}$, $\ket{11110111}$, $\ket{11101111}$, $\ket{11011111}$, and $\ket{10111111}$.
 The effective Hamiltonian within this right-restricted part reduces to a single hole hopping in a background of $7$ particles (the leftmost particle is frozen) with OBC.
 The single-particle dispersion of this effective problem is given by $E_{p}=-2\cos (\pi p/8)$, where $p=1,2,\cdots,7$; this has the eigenvalues $E=\pm 1.8476, \pm 1.414, \pm 0.7654,$ and $0$.
 We have then numerically verified that 6 out of the total 12 scar states within this fragment appear to have the same analytically obtained eigenvalues, except for the state with $E=0$.
-The disappearance of the zero-energy state might happen due to the presence of a large number of zero-energy thermal (i.e., non-scar) states, which can potentially lead to a hybridization of this state with a thermal zero-energy eigenstate.
+The zero-energy scar state does not disappear, but it becomes numerically difficult to isolate it due to the presence of a large number of zero-energy thermal (i.e., non-scar) states which can hybridize with the scar state.
 We note that it is absolutely crucial to consider appropriate entangled combinations of left-restricted basis states to understand the many-body scars described above.
 This bears a close analogy to quantum fragmentation~\cite{moudgalya_commu_2022}; however, the crucial difference with the usual quantum fragmentation lies in the fact that our scars occur within the classical fragments in a recursive manner~\cite{brighi_2023}.
 This feature was first demonstrated in the longer-range variant of the East model discussed in Ref. \onlinecite{brighi_2023}.